Yes. Our facility has received the Moderna vaccine and everyone aged 18 years and above can be vaccinated.

-We are partnering with the State Government and the Georgia Department of Health to administer the Covid-19 vaccine as it becomes available, following the priority schedule provided by the CDC and the State of Georgia.
-We do not have a start date at this time but expect to start vaccinating patients soon.
-Availability will depend on vaccine supply and the phased administration schedule.
+We are partnering with the State Government and the Georgia Department of Health to administer the Covid-19 vaccine as provided by the CDC and the State of Georgia.
+We currently have the vaccine in stock, but this changes on a daily basis.
+Please feel free to check with our office and schedule your appointment to be vaccinated.
+Availability will depend on vaccine supply and eligibility.

 The CDC’s comprehensive FAQ sheet is a great resource.
 You may access it here: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/faq.html

 We are thrilled by your interest to keep you and your family safe.
 Feel free to fill out this form to be added to our contact list.
 Keep in mind, completing this form does not guarantee a spot in line or a vaccine dose.
 We must follow public health guidance to prioritize limited supply.

 Yes, the CDC recommends that you should be offered the vaccine even after infection.
 However, you should wait until the illness has resolved and you have met the criteria to discontinue isolation.

 Yes, our physicians strongly urge most patients to receive the Covid-19 vaccine.
 Tell your vaccination provider about all your medical conditions, including if you have any allergies, have a fever, have a bleeding disorder or are on a blood thinner, are immunocompromised or are on a medicine that affects your immune system, are pregnant or plan to become pregnant, are breastfeeding, have received another COVID-19 vaccine.

 We will be administering the COVID-19 vaccines by appointment only.
 We will continue to update our vaccine scheduling and administration process based on availability and the guidance provided by the State.